-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's are set by the U.S. Environmental Protection Agency.

-Primary Drinking Water Standards (PDWS): MCL's and MRDL's for contaminants that effect health along with their monitoring and reporting requirements, and water treatment requirements.
+no known or expected risk to health.
+MCLG's are set by the U.S. Environmental Protection Agency. their monitoring and reporting requirements, and water treatment requirements.
 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCL's are set as close to the PHG's or (MCLG's) as is economically and technologically feasible.
-Secondary MCL's are set to protect the odor, taste and appearance of drinking water.
+MCL's are set to protect the odor, taste and appearance of drinking water. other requirements that a water system must follow.